andrey-alexandre/andrey-alexandre.github.io/_posts/2022-04-09-ChurnAnalysis-project.md

 ![SurvivalRate](/assets/img/2022-04-09-ChurnAnalysis-project/SurvivalRate.png)

 We can see, as well, that clients that have longer contracts tend to stay longer with the company, even considering their contract length.
 And clients that have automatic payment tends to stay longer too.

+# Modelling

+Now we will start to model our data.
+For this purpose, as said earlier, we'll use survival models.
+Usually the only models shown for this approach are the Kaplan Meier model and the Cox Proportional Hazard model, but many other models are available, like tree-based models and deep learning models.

+Here we assess four models: Bag Tree, Boost Tree, Logistic Survival Regression and Cox PH models.
+For feature selection, we used the statistical significance from the Cox PH model, which lead us to nine features: Partner, Dependents, PhoneService, InternetService, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges.

+To evaluate the models we use a common metric for this field, the C-Index.
+With it we can better evaluate the concordance of the predictions.

+The outputs were as follows, the Bag Tree model had a 0.904 C-Index, the Boost Tree had 0.918, the Logistic Regression had 0.926 and the PH Model had 0.922.
+Thus the model that had the best performance was the Survival Logistic Regression.

+From the model coefficients we are able to reassure some of the findings in the EDA step, like not having a partner lower you time with the company, as well as not having any dependent, using paperless billing, and using payment methods other than automatic.